rebelsky/sams-assorted-musings-reflections/cs-alums.md

 problems, we want to hear about yours.
 So stay in touch [5].

 The sentiment is serious.
 I care a lot about my students [6].
-And so I remember them.
+And so I remember them, just as I remember my children.
 I don't remember everything.
 Sometimes I even forget what classes they've taken from me (or even that they've taken classes from me).
 But I tend to remember significant events, whether it be an internship, or an infamously snarky comment, or a really good presentation, or just a deep conversation.
 And so I have something that I remember about almost every student.
 It's not hard.

 But this essay isn't supposed to be about me.
 It's supposed to be about these wonderful alumni I care about.
 (And some ones I did not